Home

 Mellotron used:

-Blue Apple was German hard rock outfit Gift's second and last album, and the only one to utilise keyboards, from Dieter Frei.
+Blue Apple was German hard rock outfit Gift's second and last album and the only one to utilise keyboards, from Dieter Frei.
 The music is that typically mid-'70s mix of lighter and heavier rock, with a noticeable blues base, but way better than that produced by many of their countrymen, including Jane and Epitaph.
-There isn't actually a bad song on the album, with top marks going to the high speed Purple/Heep-ish Everything's Alright, complete with Speed King-style classical organ intro.
+There isn't actually a bad song on the album, top marks going to the high speed Purple/Heep-ish Everything's Alright, complete with Speed King-style classical organ intro.

-Roland Gift (UK) see: Samples
+Roland Gift (UK) see: Samples etc.

 I GiGanti (Italy)